jaiel666/Mini-InternetBank/README.md

 - **Fund Transactions:**
   - Send and receive money seamlessly.
-  - Utilize the updated exchange rates for currency conversions when sending money.

 - **Cryptocurrency Activities:**
   - Buy and sell cryptocurrencies based on the latest market data.